 “Wo de ma!”

-That disappointment probably saved them in hindsight, as it all but halted the roll and pancaked the fuselage into the pond in a huge wave of water before the nose dove under and hit the bottom, flipping them end over and onto its back to a cacophony of grinding and tearing sounds.
+That disappointment probably saved them in hindsight, as it all but halted the roll and pancaked the fuselage into the pond in a huge wave of water before the nose dove under and hit the bottom, flipping their craft end over and onto its back to a cacophony of grinding, splashing and tearing sounds.